-D.J. will work along with Rabbi Perlman and Rabbi Markley in creating moving and spirited Shabbat services throughout the year.
-In addition, D.J. creates new pathways for adult singing and opportunities to build upon the already strong musical culture at TBS.
-So too he creates relationships with our B'nei Mitzvah and their families as well as serving as a key member of our Mayim/Etzim Learning Team as he brings music to our community's children and teens.
+Cantor Fortine works along with Rabbi Perlman and Rabbi Markley in creating moving and spirited worship services throughout the year.
+As well, DJ creates new pathways for adult singing and builds upon the already strong musical culture at TBS.
+So too, he creates relationships with our B. Mitzvah students and their families, and serves as a key member of our Mayim/Etzim Learning Team as he brings music to our community’s children and teens.

 Emily Perlman is proud to be one of Temple Beth Shalom’s soloists and lead services alongside her husband, Rabbi Jay!
 Her primary responsibility is coordinating and leading the music for the monthly “Simchat Shabbat” services on the first Friday of every month.
 She collaborates with the rabbis and Maple Street Project (a band made up of 5 talented congregants) to create a rich, participatory musical experience filled with festive melodies, beautiful harmonies, and a joyous spirit.
 Emily also directs both the TBS Youth Choir and Teen Choir, which participate monthly at the “Simchat Shabbat” services.
 In addition, Emily occasionally serves as the soloist or co-soloist at Shabbat morning services.

 Emily brings to TBS a passion for Jewish music, over 20 years of summer camp and youth group song leading experience, and a degree in early childhood education from Tufts University.
 Emily also has earned certification in music education.
 She plays guitar, piano and recorder, and has loved to sing her entire life.